kycaid/ios-sdk/README.md

         /// The border color of the navigation bar. public let borderColor: UIColor?

+        /// The color of the title (step label) in the navigation bar. public let titleColor: UIColor?

-        /// The color of the navigation bar text. public let textColor: UIColor?
+        /// The color of the subtitle (step description) in the navigation bar. public let subtitleColor: UIColor?

         /// The tint color for the back button icon in the navigation bar. public let backButtonTintColor: UIColor?

-        /// The tint color for the language icon in the navigation bar. public let languageIconTintColor: UIColor?
+        /// The tint color for the language icon in the navigation bar. public let languageButtonTintColor: UIColor?
     }

     public struct ButtonColors {